 Once OPA is done executing policies, the plugin expects the policy evaluation result as either a boolean or an object.
-If OPA returns any other format or a status code other than 200 OK
+If OPA returns any other format or a status code other than 200 OK, the plugin will return a 500 Internal Server Error to the client.

 For most use cases, the boolean response should suffice.
 However, you can configure the policy to return an object if needed.
 This can be used to inject custom HTTP headers to the request, or to change the HTTP code for rejected requests.